A constant value in a program is denoted by a

 Boolean Literals

-As mentioned before, true and false are reserved literals representing the truth-values true and false respectively.
-Boolean literals fall under the primitive data type: boolean.
+false respectively.
+Boolean literals fall under the primitive data type:

 Character Literals